PeppeL-G/course-material/src/lectures/git-basics/README.md

 - `git status` will show you which files you have added/removed/"changed and not added" to the next commit you will create.

 ::: warning Note
-When using the various `git` commands, it will often tell you that you are working on a branch called *master*.
-We'll get back to what branches are in the next lecture, but for now, just accept/ignore the fact that you are working on the master branch.
+When using the various `git` commands, it will often tell you that you are working on a branch called `master` or `main`.
+We'll get back to what branches are in the next lecture, but for now, just accept/ignore the fact that you are working on the `master` or `main` branch.
 :::

-::: tip Example (continuation of previous example)
+::::: tip Example (continuation of previous example)

 In the previous example we had just setup a new Git repository for an empty project folder.
 Now, let us create and change some files in our project folder.